Line 6 (São Paulo Metro): History

 The functional design of the line was released in June 2010 and referred to the expropriation of 350 commercial and residential properties along the line, including the headquarters of samba school Vai-Vai in Bela Vista and a unit of supermarkets in Consolação.
 Issues with financing and property expropriations continued to persist, delaying the start of construction.
 Construction officially started on April 13, 2015 with a projected completion date of the first section in 2021.
 In 2016, progress on the project was halted due to difficulty obtaining financing from the Brazilian Development Bank, putting the project's 2021 completion deadline into jeopardy.

 In January 2018, it was announced that RuasInvest Participações SA will acquire a 15% stake, along with China Railway Construction Corporation Limited which will have a 50% stake in the concession and the rest is acquired by a group of Japanese investors led by Mitsui which will receive 35%.
 The opening deadline for the project confirmed for the end of 2021.

 An extension from São Joaquim to Cidade Líder was in planning, but it was replaced by the planning of Line 16-Violet.

 On 4 July 2020, after almost 4 years of suspended construction, the State Government of São Paulo signed a deal with Spanish company Acciona to conclude the construction of the line and operate it, in a Public Private Partnership, through Linha Universidade dealership.

-In the morning of February 1st, 2022, the asphalt of Marginal Tietê, right by one of the wells opened for the line's construction gave in and opened a hole.
+In the morning of February 1st, 2022, the asphalt of Marginal Tietê, right by one of the wells opened for the line's construction, gave in and opened a hole.
 The cause of the incident is currently being investigated.
+Nevertheless, it was revealed that the construction of the line would be postponed by 3 years from its initial expected completion date.
+The line will begin partial operation by 2026, with full operation by 2027.

 Stations

+Rolling stock

+Six car open-gangway trains similar to the ones on Line 4 will be manufactured by Alstom using the Metropolis platform.
+The contract was signed in 2016.
+Each train will accommodate up to 2,044 passengers and reach speeds of 90 km/h.
+They will also be fitted with modern technology for passenger counting, video surveillance, and a design built around better passenger flow.